 The daily alcohol free option is another variant of the Corsodyl range that looks to protect and prevent rather treat and cure.

-It does this primarily by the use of a particular ingredient Chlorhexidine gluconate (CG for short).
+Corsodyl mouthwash is effective because of the use of a particular ingredient chlorhexidine gluconate (CG for short).

 How I tested the mouthwash